 4. To practice stability and activate the glutes, place the band around your ankles then go in to a low squat.
 From there do a sumo squat with tuck jump…the goal is to keep your knees the same distance apart throughout the exercise.A quick, but intense resistance band workout for hip strength! #sweatpink #runchat Click To Tweet

-Watch the video to see the moves in action:
+Watch the video to see the hip workout in action:

 Why Glutes Matter for Running